OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Data Center Infrastructure Management
 -----------------------------------------------------------------------------

+This model is used to integrate and federate existing IT assets that can be in different data centers and to manage virtualized resources on top of it.
 In this usage model, Users are familiar with virtualization concepts.
 Except for the infrastructure resources, the web interface offeres the same operations available to the Cloud Admin.
 These are "Advanced Users" that could be considered also as "Limited Cloud Administrators".

 End Users can use the templates and images pre-defined by the cloud administrator, but usually are also allowed to create their own templates and images.
 They are also able to manage the life-cycle of their resources, including advanced features that may harm the VM guests, like hot-plugging of new disks, resize of Virtual Machines, modify boot parameters, etc.